ougx/dnr-gui-sustain/source/windows/gwbudget.rst

   - ``Plot type`` control if the data are plotted as lines, bars or areas.
   - ``Cumulative Checkbox``  plot the cumulative values instead of the annual values.
-  - ``Agg.Zones Checkbox`` aggregate the values based on zones.
-For example, if the user want to plot the total pumping in Box Butte and Cherry counties, the user can select *Groundwater pumping* and these two counties for data, and check this ``Agg.Zones`` checkbox.
+  - ``Sum Zones Checkbox`` aggregate the values based on zones.
+For example, if the user want to plot the total pumping in Box Butte and Cherry counties, the user can select *Groundwater pumping* and these two counties for data, and check this ``Sum Zones`` checkbox.
-  - ``Agg.Vars Checkbox`` is similar to ``Agg.Zones`` but it sums up the selected variables.
+  - ``Sum Vars Checkbox`` is similar to ``Sum Zones`` but it sums up the selected variables.
 For example, users want to understand the total increased water availability after retiring irrigation.
 They can look at the sum of increased baseflow and groundwater storage by selecting these variables and this option.
   - ``Result type`` control which data to be used to plot.
 It includes the baseline data, scenario data and the difference between the baseline and scenario.
   - ``Stacked Checkbox`` stack the bar and area plots.
 Note that the bar and area plots will be stacked based on all other dimensions except the time.
   - ``Month Checkbox`` plot the data on monthly basis instead of annual.